JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

 3. Generally avoid side effects; it will help you achieve 1. and 2.
   - Recall how pure functional code is referentially transparent, the behavior is all in the interface with no "hidden" actions.
   - Side effect world view is a state machine vs functional view as a pipeline explicitly passing data on
-  - But, if the pipeline metaphor is failing, considewr adding side effects
+  - But, if the pipeline metaphor is failing, side effects may make it overall more concise
 4. Speed
   - There is always a trade-off in programming between efficiency and elegance
   - Much of the time it is possible to prioritize concision and modularity over running time and space
       - Note that Python and JavaScript are ~5-10 times slower than C or OCaml, a case in point for speed not a priority
   - **But**, sometimes speed really matters
     - When data sets get large or algorithms get complex
-    - Do generally avoid high polynomial or exponential algorithms on potentially lare inputs
+    - Do generally avoid high polynomial or exponential algorithms on potentially large inputs
     - Also pay more attention when data sets get extremely large, even n vs n log n gets noticeable there.

 ### FP Idioms